Dynamics of spinning test bodies in the Schwarzschild space-time: reduction and circular orbits: Poincar e map

 We note that the trajectories corresponding to falling, $r\to 2\mu$, or those going to infinity, $r\to + \infty$, can cease to cross the chosen secant.
 Therefore, a Poincar\'{e} map can be used only in the case where the recurrence of the trajectories is observed.
 In Ref. \cite{Suzuki1997}, an analog of the effective potential has been constructed and analyzed to search for such trajectories.

 In this case, we make use of the results of Sec. \ref{section_eqP} and choose values of the integrals $c$, $\ell$ and $\mathcal{E}$ a little above the part of the curve $\Sigma^+_0$ in which the equilibrium point is of center-center type.
 A typical Poincar\'{e} map for small values of $c$ is shown in Fig. \ref{fig10}a.
 As we see, in this case the map has a stable fixed point (shown in red), which is surrounded by invariant curves.
 Next, as we increase energy $\mathcal{E}$, we cross the part of the curve $\Sigma^+_0$ that contains equilibrium points of saddle-center type.
 An unstable fixed point arises in the map above this curve.
 This point is shown in blue in Fig. \ref{fig10}b.
-In Fig. \ref{fig10}b, separatrices to this unstable fixed point are numerically constructed (they are shown in different colors).
-One pair of separatrices splits, and the other pair of separatrices tends to the event horizon in forward or backward time.
+In Fig. \ref{fig10}b, stable and unstable branches of the asymptotic manifolds to this unstable fixed point are numerically constructed (they are shown in different colors).
+One pair of asymptotic manifolds splits, and the other pair of asymptotic manifolds tends to the event horizon in forward or backward time.
 Previously, such a situation arose for the geodesics of the Schwarzschild\,--\,Melvin metric \cite{Bizyaev2024}.
 As energy $\mathcal{E}$ is increased further, the invariant curves in the map break down.
 After some value of energy is reached, the trajectories begin to fall onto the event horizon.
 We note that here and in what follows we assume $\mathcal{E}<1$, for if this is not satisfied, trajectories going to infinity arise in the reduced system.